Kurukh people: Etymology

+Name

+The Kurukh are also locally known as Kuṛux, Kuruḵẖ, Kurukh, Kunrukh, Kurka, Kadukali, Urang, Oraon, Uraon, Urāo, and Orāỗ.
+Other designations include Dhakad, Dhangad, Dhanka, and Kuda, in Madhya Pradesh, and Dhangar, and Kisan, although Dravidologist Kamil Zvelebil reported that Dhangar (alternatively, Jhanger, Jangad, Orau, Oraon, and Uraon), reported from South Nepal, differed from Kurux (Oraon) proper.

 History

 According to the Indian Anthropological Society, Konkan is said to be the original home of the Kurukh tribes from where they migrated to the Chota Nagpur Plateau.
 The group is said to have settled in the Chota Nagpur Plateau by 100 CE.

 There are three opinions of scholars about the origin of Kurukh people.
 According to Sarat Chandra Roy, Kurukh people might have migrated from Coorg in South India.
-In 1987, Elefenbein proposed Baloch's hypothesis, in which he proposed the Brahui tribe migrated from Baluchistan to Sindh where Brahui is still spoken, and the Rohtasgarh and Rajmahal hills.
+In 1987, Elefenbein offered a hypothesis of a Balochi provenance, in which he proposed the Brahui tribe migrated from Baluchistan to Sindh where Brahui is still spoken, and the Rohtasgarh and Rajmahal hills.
 Those who migrated to Rohtasgarh were Kurukh and those venturing to Rajmahal hills were Malto.
 According to another opinion, Kurukh people were living in Indus Valley Civilisation, then they migrated to South and Central India after the decline of the Indus Valley Civilisation due to droughts and floods in 2500 BCE.

 According to the writings of Colonel Edward Tuite Dalton, Oraon claimed that they were settled in Gujarat, until they were expelled from there.
 Then they settled in Kalinjar, where they fought with Lowrik Sowrik of Palipiri and were defeated.
 Then they came to Rohtasgarh and were driven out by Muslims during the reign of Akbar.
 Then they settled in Chotanagpur.
 According to Dalton, Oraon were settled in Chotanagpur before the reign of Akbar and possibly some Oraon were in Rohtas hills when Rohtasgarh fort was constructed by Muslims.
 According to him the Oraon language is similar to Tamil, but some words spoken by Oraon are of Sanskrit origin due to their living with Sanskrit and Prakrit speaking people in the past.
 The physical features of Oraon are the darkest but those who live in mixed settlements have varieties of features.